capt-marwil/udacity-linux-server-deployment/README.md

 `sudo cp /etc/sudoers.d/90-cloud-init-users cp /etc/sudoers.d/grader`
 `sudo nano /etc/sudoers.d/grader`
-Changed `#User rules for ubuntu` to `grader ALL=(ALL) NOPASSWD:ALL`
+Changed `#User rules for ubuntu` to `grader ALL=(ALL) NOPASSWD:ALL` Enforced password use for user grader and user by altering `grader ALL=(ALL) PASSWD:ALL` in /etc/sudoers.d/grader `ubuntu ALL=(ALL) PASSWD:ALL`in  /etc/sudoers.d/90-cloud-init-users

 ## Enabled key based Access ##
 ### Created a SSH Directory on remote server ###